gavin-hyl/cs38/cs38-set1-ghua.typ

 Therefore, the runtime is $T(n) = 2T(n/2) + O(n) = O(n log(n))$.

 We now show that the algorithm is correct.

+- For the `MergeCount` function, the sorting is correct since it is a direct copy of the `MERGE` function.
+The count of smaller to the right is correct since every time an element from the right is moved to the leftmost position, the count of smaller to the right is incremented, and carried over for all elements for the left array.
+- For the `CountSmallerToRight` function, the sorting is correct since it is a direct copy of the `MERGESORT` function.
+The count of smaller to the right is correct by induction.
+The base case is trivial.
+The inductive step is as follows: assume that the recursive calls return the correct counts.
+The `MergeCount` function ensures that the counts are preserved and incremented correctly.
+Therefore, the counts are correct.
+- For the `CountSmallerToRightMain` function, it is simply a wrapper for the `CountSmallerToRight` function, and the counts are generated correctly.

 #pagebreak()